Marcelo Febo, Ph.D.

 Assistant Professor and Director of Translational Research Imaging, Departments of Psychiatry and Neuroscience, University of Florida College of Medicine, Gainesville, FL.

-2003-2001 Postdoctoral Fellow, Neuroimaging, University of Massachusetts Medical School
+2003-2007, Postdoctoral Research Center for Comparative Neuroimaging, Department of Psychiatry, University of Massachusetts Medical Center

 Our research objective is to determine the in vivo neurobiological actions of psychostimulant drugs of abuse.
 To achieve this, we utilize several magnetic resonance imaging modalities in rodent models of psychostimulant exposure (e.g., diffusion, functional and manganese enhanced MRI).
 Synthetic cathinone derivatives share biochemical and behavioral properties with cocaine, methamphetamine and methylenedioxymethamphetamine (MDMA or ‘Ecstacy’).
 The popularity of synthetic psychoactive chemicals that substitute for these illegal drugs is a growing public health concern.
 Recent results from our lab show that the synthetic psychoactive cathinone derivative 3,4-methylenedioxypyrovalerone (MDPV) causes widespread disruption of functional connectivity networks in rat brain.
 Ongoing work by our group is focused on understanding the deleterious neurotoxic and neuroinflammatory effects of MDPV and the long-term neuroadaptions with chronic abuse of synthetic cathinones and other psychostimulants.